 We went to visit my friend Rob Rising’s tree milling and processing yard.
 The trees come from New York City Parks.
-This mill processes them into lumber for furniture and other utilitarian items at this facility.
-Rob also recycles vintage beams from Brooklyn and NYC brownstones that he converts into flooring and table tops.
+Black Lumberjack processes tree trunks into lumber for furniture and other utilitarian items at this facility.
+Rob also recycles vintage beams from Brooklyn and NYC Brownstones that he converts into flooring and table tops.

 Oliver learned a great deal at Take Your Kid To Work about recycling these materials so this wood does not become firewood, but gets a second life in usable products.
 The second part of the day is to prepare a presentation on what he learned to be shared this with his classmates.
 In this photo, Oliver is making a display of different species of wood to show textures, grains and age rings.

 Here is a platter that I made from a salvaged beam for a 1850 Brooklyn building

 My studio is in Montvale, New jersey, USA.
 My primary tool is the wood lathe.
 This is the tool I use to create the form.
 Once I am satisfied with the shape I take the piece to the workbench for a variety of secondary operations.
 This may include pyrography which is wood burning, carving, staining and painting.